About the Book

 My Review

-I received a complimentary copy of this book from the authors and publisher via Celebrate Lit.
-This in no way influenced my opinions, which are solely my own.
+I received a complimentary copy of this book from the author via Celebrate Lit.
+This in no way influenced my opinion, which is solely my own.

 My Rating